uclaacm/hackschool-f18/session-3-backend-api/README.md

 cat-fact.herokuapp.com/facts/random
 ```

-Now, we know that we cannot do `POST` request with a browser.
-Postman can do that for us.
+Now, we know that we cannot perform a `POST` request with a browser, but Postman can do that for us.

 * Put `hackschool18.azurewebsites.net/message`
 * Select `POST` next the URL field
 * Choose the `body` tab
 * Select `raw` and choose `JSON (application/json)`
 * Type the following
-* Open the new tab hackschool18.azurewebsites.net to see your message
+* Open the new tab `hackschool18.azurewebsites.net` to see your message

 ```JS
 {